BBA 2nd SEM Jan/Feb 2026 Solved Assignments MUJ

 Ans 2.

-Community development requires coordinated effort from multiple stakeholders because no single organization has the resources, legitimacy, and local reach needed to address complex social challenges alone.
-Collaboration between government institutions and non-governmental organizations represents one of the most impactful partnerships in development practice, combining public authority and
+Community development requires coordinated effort by multiple parties because every single entity lacks the resources, legitimacy, and local reach needed to solve complex social problems all on their own.
+Collaboration between public institutions as well as non-governmental organizations represents one of the most influential collaborations in the field of development, which combines the power of public authorities and scale together with the agility of civil society as well as community trust.

 Q.3.
 Describe how theory, policy, and practice are connected in community development, using examples.
 (10 Marks)